lapd-golang/tenancykit/readme.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/gokit/tenancykit)](https://goreportcard.com/report/github.com/gokit/tenancykit)

-TenancyKit is a package for the different structural parts needed to create multitenant apis.

-TenancyKit applies [Solid Design Principles](https://dave.cheney.net/2016/08/20/solid-go-design), allowing every part of the API to be tested and validated as to it's individal units behaviour.
-It provides a solid foundation for building either a tenant microservice or as a drop-in for a projects user and tenant management module for your backend application.
+TenancyKit applies [Solid Design Principles](https://dave.cheney.net/2016/08/20/solid-go-design), allowing every part of the API to be tested and validated as to it's individal unit parts.
+It's purpose is to provided combination of different packages which provides that can be used to build applications requiring tenancy/user management.

-*TenancyKit also adopts code generation at it's core and you will find a lot of packages that make up the core are actually generated, quickly providing cohesive but flexible customization as to structure fields and behaviours.*

 ## Install